poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 This setting determines the maximum resolution of the texture after Unity compresses it.
 Texture resolution is the biggest driver of VRAM (Texture Memory) consumption, and it's important to keep your textures as low resolution as they can be while maintaining acceptable visual quality.

 4096px and 8192px square textures, in particular, **use large amounts of VRAM**.
 Where possible, make your textures smaller, and use features like [RGBA Color Masking](/docs/color-and-normals/rgba-color-masking.md), alternate UV maps, [Decals](/docs/color-and-normals/decals.md), etc., to reduce the need for large, high resolution textures.
 Using those features can both help improve performance and cut down on VRAM consumption.
+Your friends will thank you.

 :::info VRChat Avatar Size Limits
 Make sure to keep the Max Size of your textures <u>as low as you can</u>, as it will greatly contribute to the final **Download Size** and **Uncompressed Size** of your Avatar.
-Failure to take this into account may prevent VRChat from even loading your Avatar at all!
+Failure to take this into account may prevent VRChat from even loading your Avatar at all, as it is subject to server-side scanning!

 To see the Size Limits that are currently enforced for both PC and Mobile Platforms, refer to the VRChat Creators Documentation on [Avatar Size Limits <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/avatars/avatar-size-limits).
 :::